-House communities are made up of continuing students, transfer students, and first-year students.
+House communities are made up of continuing students, transfer students, exchange students, and first-year students.
 Some of the current students will have lived in your house for many terms, while others will be new to the house.
 Through your housemates, you’ll discover new inspiring ideas and influences and express your personality and passions.

 These are the newest houses on campus, built in 2001.
 They are Merck, Paris-Borden, and Perkins.
-Each Woo House has three floors with elevators, laundry facilities, living rooms with a fireplace, and kitchens with dishwashers.
+Each Woo House has three floors with elevators, living rooms with a fireplace, and kitchens with dishwashers.
 The walls are soundproof and the rooms get great sunlight and offer sunset views from the balconies.
 These award-winning houses have been featured in Architectural Record magazine.

 Part of the original campus, these houses include Bingham, Booth, Canfield, Dewey, Franklin, Kilpatrick, Leigh, McCullough, Stokes, Swan, Welling, and Woolley.
 The Colonial Houses have hardwood floors, fireplaces in living rooms, and kitchens; some feature porch swings or courtyards, others open to Commons Lawn, and others include pianos.
 There are four floor plans providing a variety of room types and layouts.